Replacing the Woollett Bridge

 The existing bridge is based on a design by Italian architect Andrea Palladio, in his book Palladio’s Four Books of Architecture (Hamilton subscribed to Isaac Ware’s 1738 edition of Palladio’s Four Books of Architecture, which was clearly a source of ideas to him).
 Whilst there was no bridge evident when restoration began, the brick foundations were discernible and were restored so that the re-created bridge could stand in the same place.

 Why does the bridge need replacing?

 You may remember that in December 2019 and again in February 2020 Painshill flooded.
 The bridge, made of softwood timber, was under water for about two weeks.
-Despite forty degree heat over the summer the wood did not dry out properly and is now rotting.
+The wood did not dry out properly and is now rotting.

 The bridge is being regularly monitored to check for movement and to assess the bridge’s stability.
 It is not practical to fully repair the bridge, however, we have temporarily installed columns under the cross beams, to support the bridge.
 These ensure that the bridge is safe to walk on while we raise money for a replacement.

 If the bridge were to collapse before we are able to replace it, we would need to pay for a pontoon to keep this route open.
 Not only would this be unsightly, it would quickly become very costly.